eric-ai-lab/CPL/README.md

 # CPL: Counterfactual Prompt Learning for Vision and Language Models

-This repo contains the codebase for <a href="https://arxiv.org/abs/2210.10362"> CPL: Counterfactual Prompt Learning for Vision and Language Models
+This repo contains the codebase for our EMNLP 2022 paper <a href="https://arxiv.org/abs/2210.10362"> CPL: Counterfactual Prompt Learning for Vision and Language Models

 <p align="center">
   <img width=50% src="assets/motivation.png">
 </p>

+Prompt tuning is a new few-shot transfer learning technique that only tunes the learnable prompt for pre-trained vision and language models such as CLIP.
+However, existing prompt tuning methods tend to learn spurious or entangled representations, which leads to poor generalization to unseen concepts.
+Towards non-spurious and efficient prompt learning from limited examples, this paper presents a novel Counterfactual Prompt Learning (CPL) method for vision and language models, which simultaneously employs counterfactual generation and contrastive learning in a joint optimization framework.
+Particularly, CPL constructs counterfactual by identifying minimal non-spurious feature change between semantically-similar positive and negative samples that causes concept change and learns more generalizable prompt representation from both factual and counterfactual examples via contrastive learning.
+Extensive experiments demonstrate that CPL can obtain superior few-shot performance on different vision and language tasks than previous prompt tuning methods on CLIP.
+On image classification, we achieve a 3.55% average relative improvement on unseen classes across seven datasets; on image-text retrieval and visual question answering, we gain up to 4.09% and 25.08% relative improvements across three few-shot scenarios on unseen test sets.

 ## How to Install
 This code is built heavily on top of the toolbox [Dassl.pytorch](https://github.com/KaiyangZhou/Dassl.pytorch), so you need to install the `dassl` environment first.